Overview

 First, obtain an API key by setting up an account in the Reka Platform.

-Then, install the Reka Python SDK with pip install "reka-api>=2.0.0"
+For Python, install the Reka Python SDK with pip install "reka-api>=2.0.0".

 You can then use your API key to query the models: